-A new report to be released Wednesday demonstrates that a City rent subsidy program would provide at least 270 homeless welfare recipients with housing and increased job opportunities
+A report released in 1998 demonstrates that a City rent subsidy program would provide at least 270 homeless welfare recipients with housing and increased job opportunities.

 One or more scans of original printed documents are included here.
 To read the text of these documents, please activate the Read the Text tab.